Main Campus Instructors

 Fun Fact: Experiencing other cultures is a goal of Auretta’s.
 She manages this goal by hosting international students in her family’s home.
 She and her family have hosted eight international students mostly from Asian countries.
 She also loves to experience culture through travel.
 She has made a goal of traveling with her husband and children to all fifty of the United States before their childrens’ high school graduation.
 They have managed to travel to forty of the states so far and they plan on adding another eight this next summer.
 Auretta has also traveled to six foreign countries to explore their cultures and plans to travel more extensively upon retirement.

-Musical Director for THEATREworks
+Musical Director for TheatreWorks

 Click here to see bio